xhp-creations/CHIP8-Emulator-WiiU/README.md

 rw-r-r_0644 version located here:  https://github.com/rw-r-r-0644/CHIP8-Emulator-WiiU

+The code could be trimmed down some, as this was patched together into HBL code and some code may not be needed.

 CHIP-8/SCHIP-8 GX2 Emulator by brienj

 I updated the CHIP-8 Emulator made by rw-r-r_0644 to use GX2 graphics, include the buzzer, and support the Super CHIP-8 interpreter.